Lady at her Dressing Table: Exhibitions and provenance

 In 1918 Femme au miroir was included in the exhibition and sale in New York of the Léonce Rosenberg collection.
 In the catalogue the painting (No. 97) is titled Lady at her Dressing Table, signed Metzinger and dated April 1916 on the back.
 The dimensions given are 36 1/2 x 25 1/2 inches.
 For the occasion of the Léonce Rosenberg sale, Lady at her Dressing Table was reproduced in an article published in The Sun (New York, N.Y.).

 The painting was likely purchased by the American collector John Quinn at the Rosenberg sale or shortly afterwards.
 Two years earlier, on 10 February 1916, John Quinn had acquired Metzinger's Au Vélodrome (At the Cycle-Race Track) (no. 266) and the Racing Cyclist (no. 124).
 Both paintings had been on view in the Carroll Galleries exhibition: Third Exhibition of Contemporary French Art—with works by Pach, Gleizes, Picasso, de La Fresnaye, Van Gogh, Gauguin, Derain, Duchamp, Duchamp-Villon and Villon.
 The acquisition was preceded by a lively correspondence between Quinn, the gallery manager Harriet Bryant, and the artist's brother Maurice Metzinger.

 In 1927 an exhibition and sale of Quinn's art collection took place in New York City.
 The event included works by Jean Metzinger, Albert Gleizes, Henri Matisse, André Derain, Maurice de Vlaminck, Robert Delaunay, Jacques Villon, Gino Severini, and Raymond Duchamp-Villon; in addition to American artists Arthur B. Davies, Walt Kuhn, Marsden Hartley, Stanton Macdonald-Wright, and Max Weber.
 The sale was conducted by Otto Bernet and Hiram H. Parke at the American Art Galleries.
 A catalogue was published for the occasion by the American Art Association.
 Au Vélodrome (n.
 266 of the catalogue) was purchased at the sale for $70 by American art dealer and publisher J. B. Neumann.
 Peggy Guggenheim purchased the painting from Neumann in 1945 and forms part of the permanent collection of her museum in Venice; Peggy Guggenheim Collection.

-Femme au miroir was included in the Quin exhibition and sale, titled Femme à sa toilette, no. 358.
+Femme au miroir was included in the Quinn exhibition and sale, titled Femme à sa toilette, no. 358.
 The catalogue description reads: